qarmin/The-worst-Godot-test-project/README.md

+** THIS PROJECT IS DEPRECATED AND NO LONGER MAINTAINED **

+New automated project is available here - [Qarminer](https://github.com/qarmin/Qarminer)

 # The-worst-Godot-test-project

 Test project to check as many as possible functions, nodes and their parameters

 This version added a lot of tests but still can is incomplete, so you may want to use older but more "stable" and easier to understand version from this branch - https://github.com/qarmin/The-worst-Godot-test-project/tree/old_stable_version